arpitg1991/manhattanProject/README.md

 <br>
 <b>UPDATES/INDIVIDUAL</b>:

-<b>Anj:</b> I've spent the whole night tweaking and playing with GUI elements and breaking the code over and over understanding how to use DataObservers.
+<b>31st March - Anj:</b> I've spent the whole night tweaking and playing with GUI elements and breaking the code over and over understanding how to use DataObservers.
 I think I have understood most of it now and can tweak views with relative ease.
 I've also downloaded some Custom UI libraries for use in the final project.
 I even implemented a relatively simple piece of code that samples the image dataset, finds a good candidate, and then blurs it to make it the background image.
 This is gonna be (or at least Look) awesome.
 <br>